Climate change in Africa: Greenhouse gas emissions

+Africa's per person greenhouse gas emissions are low compared to other continents.
+Emissions from land use change are uncertain, especially in Central Africa.
+The main source of uncertainty comes from carbon dioxide fluxes in the LULUCF sector (this acronym stands for land use, land-use change, and forestry).

-Impacts on the natural environment
+Impacts

 Temperature and weather changes

 Observed surface temperatures have generally increased over Africa since the late 19th century to the early 21st century by about 1 °C, but locally as much as 3 °C for minimum temperature in the Sahel at the end of the dry season.
 Observed precipitation trends indicate spatial and temporal discrepancies as expected.
 The observed changes in temperature and precipitation vary regionally.

+Current climate models (as summarised in the IPCC Sixth Assessment Report) predict increases in frequency and intensity of drought and heavy rainfall events.
+They also predict decreases in mean precipitation almost everywhere in Africa, with medium to high confidence.
+However, local rainfall trends and socio-climatic interactions are likely to manifest in mixed patterns.
+Therefore, the converging impacts of climate change will vary across the continent.
+In rural areas, rainfall patterns influence water usage.

 A study in 2019 predicted increased dry spell length during wet seasons and increased extreme rainfall rates in Africa.
 In other words: "both ends of Africa's weather extremes will get more severe".
 The research found that most climate models will not be able to capture the extent of these changes because they are not convection-permitting at their coarse grid scales.

-Water resources

-Water quality and availability have deteriorated in most areas of Africa, particularly due to climate change.
-Water resources are vulnerable and have the possibility of being strongly impacted by climate change with vast ramifications on human societies.
-The IPCC predicts millions of people in Africa will persistently face increased water stress due to climate variability and change (IPCC 2013).
-Changes in precipitation patterns directly affect surface runoff and water availability.
-Any changes to the hydrological cycle may have significant effects on river basins of Africa.
-To improve understanding of past and future changes in water availability due to climate change, the IPCC (IPCC 2013) recommends using the dynamic downscaling technique.
-The IPCC 2013 proposed using the coordinated regional downscaling experiment (CORDEX) regional climate models which runs at a maximum of 50 km resolutions, the resolution used depends upon the size of the watershed and area coverage by the meteorological records.
-However, before using the climate simulations from the dynamic downscaling, it is appropriate to evaluate their performance at different spatial scales since their performance differs from one location to another and from one RCM to another.